BoneHorror/UEDAIP-Source/README.md

-# UEDAIP Source
+# UEDAIP Source - DEPRECATED BRANCH
- Source files of the UEDAIP mod (used for Broodwar and as a baseline for other branches)
+ Source files of the UEDAIP mod - note that the main branch is DEPRECATED, and development is now exclusively ongoing for x64 and vanilla/beyond variations.

 Each branch can be used to build a working UEDAIP executable with Samase